Plums

 ‘PLUMS’ ‘GAGES’ ‘DAMSONS’

 Belle de Louvain Purplish-Red fruit, flesh is firm and sweet. an excellent variety for cooking into pastries and cake but also tasty eaten fresh from the tree.
-Sold out

 Cambridge Gage – Very similar to Old English Green Gage.
-Sold out

 Czar – Medium sized dark purple fruits have a slight blue bloom and fine dots on the skin.
 Green flesh is of excellent flavours.
 Good for cooking and fresh eating.
-Sold out

 Denniston’s Gage – Reliable, large pale green fruit that have a sweet transparent flesh.
 Sold out

 Marjorie’s SeedlingOne of the latest picking plums, producing large purple/black fruit, ready late September / October, often late enough to avoid the wasps.
-Sold out

 Merryweather (Damson) – Large, plum sized purple/black fruit.
 Good for cooking or eating, ready late September, self-fertile.
 Nottingham, 1907.
-Sold out

 Mirabelle de Nancy – Mirabelle de Nancy is believed to have come to France from the East in the 15th Century.
 The name dates back to the 18th Century.
 Widely grown and popular in France.
 Very small, round oval, bright yellow fruit.
 Free stone.
 Used mainly for jams and preserves.
 Good cropper but slow to come into cropping.
-Sold out
+Sold Out

 Old English Greengage (Gage) – Medium sized yellow- green juicy fruits, with a fine rich sweet flavour, derived from the middle ages, ready mid August.
-Sold out

 Opal – Opal plum was raised at the Horticultural Research Station, Alnarp, Sweden in 1925 from a cross between Oullin’s Gage and Early Favourite.

 Medium sized, oval-oblong fruit.
 Reddish purple flush over a yellow bloomy skin.
 Speckled with small white spots.
 Firm, pale gold flesh.
 Free stone.
 Good sweet flavour, similar to Victoria.
 Moderately vigorous, round-headed tree.
 Self-fertile and a heavy regular cropper.
-Bush.
-Sold out

 Oullins Gage – Oullins Gage was discovered as a chance seedling at Coligny, Ain, France and introduced by the French nurseryman Massot of Oullins near Lyon sometime before 1856.
 Medium large, round-oval fruit.
 Straw yellow skin with red dots and greyish bloom.
 Firm, clear, fairly dry yellow flesh.
 Vigorous, upright tree.
 Rather slow to come into bearing and only a moderate cropper.
 A good pollinator.
-Sold out

 Rivers Early Prolific – Ready late July.
 Good dessert plum when fully ripe, heavy cropper.
 First grown circa 1820.
 Self-fertile.
-Sold out

 Victoria – Best known plum, heavy crops of pale red fruit, ready late August, self-fertile,19th Century.
-Sold out

 Wheat Plum – Little is known about this very rare plum.
 Sold out